-1. Determining that substantially all the significant risks and rewards of ownership of leased assets have transferred to determine whether a lease is a finance lease or an operating lease.

-2. Determining that charitable funds are a subsidiary of the Trust, and whether they are material, to determine whether or not to consolidate.

-3. Determining that the Electronic Patient Record (EPR) software is integral to the operation of the purchased hardware so is classed as a tangible asset.
+- 1. Determining whether substantially all the significant risks and rewards of ownership of leased assets have transferred to determine whether a lease is a finance lease or an operating lease. - 2.
+Determining whether charitable funds are a subsidiary of the Trust, and whether they are material, to determine whether or not to consolidate. - 3.
+Determining that the Electronic Patient Record (EPR) software is integral to the operation of the purchased hardware so is classed as a tangible asset.

-Note 1.22 Sources of estimation uncertainty
+Note 1.23 Sources of estimation uncertainty